 - Plenty of technology

-The fire element in Feng Shui relates more to yang than yin.
-I encourage people when they're designing their home to first put in the energy that relates more to them first in the house, in this case yang.
-To balance things out, slowly bring in more yin energy to counter it.
+The fire element in feng shui relates more to yang than yin.
+I encourage people when they’re designing their home to first put in the energy that relates more to their sign, in this case yang.
+To balance things out, slowly bring in more yin.

-How do you know if you have too much yang energy in a Leo based home?
-You'll have trouble sleeping because of your restless thoughts, insomnia, dry skin, constantly thirsty, constipation, aggressive, overly passionate, anger fits, temper tantrums, high heart rate, high blood pressure, manic, problems with focus because you're not sure where to put your attention, overwhelmed, irritable, cranky, mad, and can't sit still.
+How do you know if you have too much yang?
+You’ll have trouble sleeping because of your restless thoughts.
+You’ll have dry skin, you’ll be constantly thirsty, and you might suffer from constipation.
+You can also expect: more aggression, being overly passionate, anger fits, temper tantrums, a high heart rate, higher blood pressure, manic episodes, and problems with focus because you’re not sure where to put your attention.

 Warm tones are definitely your best friend.
 Avoid shades of blue or black as these are more associated with water.
 Use earth tones sparingly and mostly to help blend metal elements in your home.

 Red: this is a power color for you.
 You should have a little bit of red in every room.
-Red is all about heat, passion, romance, a symbol of blood and the heart, courage, and power.
+Red is all about heat, passion, and romance.
+It’s a symbol of blood, love, courage, and power.
 This is a highly attractive color in Leo homes.

-Orange: this should be one of the most dominate colors in your home.
+Orange: this should be one of the most dominant colors in your home.
 Orange might represent Leo better than red.
 Red may be closer to its cousin Aries.
-Orange can give you wider options for blending colors and patterns in your home.
-It's bright and assertive, but not always aggressive.
+Orange can look rustic.
+It’s bright and assertive, but not always aggressive.

 Yellow: this should be used in shared spaces like bathrooms and family rooms.
 Yellow has some earth element to it, so it is good for connecting family spaces.
 It is one of the five classic colors normally associated with yin and yang.
 Yellow can help soften rooms where a deep red or orange might be too much.